chenxiang2019/melody/README.md

 We explain each line via an example: `meta.ingress_metadata.flowlet_map_index (13bit): 6 (16bit)`.

-It means that Melody decides to place the field `meta.ingress_metadata.flowlet_map_index`, which is 13-bit, to the 6-th 16-bit PHV word.
+It means that Melody decides to place the field `meta.ingress_metadata.flowlet_map_index`, which is 13-bit, to the 6-th PHV word, which is 16-bit.

 **[Tofino]**